 There is a viewing area on the shore side of the Castle with lovely views across Carlingford Lough towards the Mourne Mountains in Co.
 Down and to the Irish Sea.
 Then head back into Carlingford to enjoy wandering its narrow streets with medieval buildings, for example, Taaffe’s Castle, a 16th-century tower house.
 There’s also Carlingford Heritage Centre, located in a medieval church, which has displays on local history as well as seasonal events.

-You might also enjoy reading Top Ten Things to do in Louth with Kids
+You May Also Enjoy Top Ten Things to do in Louth with Kids

 Castle Hackett and Knockma Hill, Galway